MazGabriel/MovieApp/README.md

 - Display movie details including title, image, overview, stats (like vote average, vote count, main language and if is adult) and genres
 - Overview can be expanded to show more if texts extends 150 characters
 - Detail Screen hides bottom navigation bar
+- Save movie as favorite when clicked.
+The favorite is saved locally in a Room database